 That’s up from last fall, when about 58% of students were reading at grade level.
 Literacy rates have been steadily improving in Idaho since 2020, when less than half of students were on track with their reading.

-First, second and third grade reading scores also improved, but stagnated at the kindergarten level.
+First-, second- and third-grade reading scores also improved, but stagnated at the kindergarten level.

-“The gains students are making in early literacy are steady and improving and our priorities around early literacy show our commitment as a state towards meeting reading goals by third grade,” state superintendent Debbie Critchfield said in a press release.
+“The gains students are making in early literacy are steady and improving and our priorities around early literacy show our commitment as a state towards meeting reading goals by third grade,” state superintendent Debbie Critchfield said in a news release.
 “The work that districts and charters are doing with phonics and the science of reading will lead to continued progress for our students.”

 About Idaho’s reading exam